Chiang Mai Historical Walk

 Samlor ride to the Ban Haw Mosque

 The market is also the last place in Chiang Mai where there are several samlors (bicycle taxis) parked.
-We will get in these taxis for a short ride to the Ban Haw Mosque, founded in 1896.
+We will get in the samlors for a short ride to the Ban Haw Mosque, founded in 1896.
 Here we will visit the Ban Haw Mosque and enjoy a typical Muslim snack at one of our favourite restaurants.
 We continue through Charoenprathet Road and stop at two remarkable buildings, each with its own story.
 Both are property of the Upayokin Family.
 Here are vehicle is waiting for us.

 Wat Doi Suthep and Kruba Srivichai